KelvinWSC/HK_WhiskyNav/README.md

 ## **Background**
 A 3-week capstone project utilizing Machine Learning, Deep Learning, Web Scraping, Recommendation System, Natural Language Processing and Data Visualization.

+## **Description**
+HK WhiskyNav uses Machine Learning to provide whisky identification, selling info consolidation, flavour analysis and recommendation services in one go.
+User can upload a photo or image of a whisky bottle, the app then applies Deep Learning technology to distinguish 100 different popular whiskies found in HK and identify the correct brand and year.
+After identification, the app then consolidates related information in real time, including price range, name and address of all available shops in HK.